camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 * `NONE`: no history events are fired.
 * `ACTIVITY`: the following events are fired:
-    * Process Instance START, UPDATE, END: fired as process instances are being started, updated, ended
+    * Process Instance START, UPDATE, END: fired as process instances are being started, updated and ended
-    * Activity Instance START, UPDATE, END: fired as activity instances are being started, updated, ended
+    * Activity Instance START, UPDATE, END: fired as activity instances are being started, updated and ended
-    * Task Instance CREATE, UPDATE, COMPLETE, DELETE: fired as task instances are being created, updated (ie. re-assigned, delegated etc.), completed or deleted.
+    * Task Instance CREATE, UPDATE, COMPLETE, DELETE: fired as task instances are being created, updated (ie. re-assigned, delegated etc.), completed and deleted.
 * `AUDIT`: in addition to the events provided by history level `ACTIVITY`, the following events are fired:
     * Variable Instance CREATE, UPDATE, DELETE, as process variables are created, updated and deleted.
 The default history backend (DbHistoryEventHandler) writes variable instance events to the historic variable instance database table.
 Rows in this table are updated as variable instances are updated, meaning that only the last value of a process variable will be available.
 * `FULL`: in addition to the events provided by history level `AUDIT`, the following additional events are fired:
-    * Form property UPDATE: fired are form properties are being created and/or updated.
+    * Form property UPDATE: fired as form properties are being created and/or updated.
     * The default history backend (DbHistoryEventHandler) writes historic variable updates to the database.
 This makes it possible to inspect the intermediate values of a process variable using the history service.
     * User Operation Log UPDATE: fired when a user performs an operation like claiming a user task, delegating a user task etc.
     * Incidents CREATE, DELETE, RESOLVE: fired as incidents are being created, deleted or resolved